sopel-irc/sopel.chat/_upgrading/sopel-7.md

 | `sopel --configure-all`     | `sopel configure`           |
 | `sopel --configure-modules` | `sopel configure --modules` |

-There's one argument deserving special mention: `--migrate`/`-m`.
-It will be removed in Sopel 7, because it has done nothing since version 4.0.0.
-Someone long ago deleted the code to handle it without mentioning it anywhere, but Sopel has continued to carry around this useless argument since 2014.
+There's one argument deserving of special mention: `--migrate`/`-m`.
+It will be removed in Sopel 7, because it has been a no-op since version 4.0.0.
+Someone deleted the code to handle it without mentioning it anywhere, but Sopel has continued to carry around this useless argument since 2014.
 No more!

 New commands are not always going to be shorter than the old ones (see the